anthonynsimon/build-distribute/readme.md

 ```

 ### DB seed
-For security reasons no DB seed is provided.
+By default no DB seed is provided.
 A sample seed:
 **Users**
 ```
 DB::table('users')->insert([